-They are various types of dog food from dry, wet, raw, and semi moist in the market that can either be complete food or complementary food.
+They are various types of dog food from dry, wet, raw, and semi-moist in the market that can either be complete food or complementary food.

-First, we know that providing variety for our dogs by alternating their foods can be advisable but a lot need to be considered.
+First, we know that providing variety for our dogs by alternating their foods can be advisable but a lot needs to be considered.
 At Rangersdog we have made it easy for dog owners by reviewing the best of dog foods.

 Complementary Dog Food

-Just unlike complete food this is dog food that need to be added nutrients.
+Just unlike complete food this is a dog food that need to be added nutrients.
 Complementary dog food is not sufficient to meet all the nutritional requirements of a dog in a single meal.

 Undoubtedly, complementary foods, on the other hand, are only designed to be part of your dogs’ diet and should never be used as a substitute for complete meals.

 Without a doubt, complementary foods can be great for your dog if they are picky eaters.
-Some dogs can lose interest in food over time when their diet begins to feel monotonous.
+Some dogs can lose interest in food overtime when their diet begins to feel monotonous.

 Here is where complementary food products come in to bring excitement back to everyday ordinary meals for your dog.

 Nevertheless, complementary wet food sometime make the food yummy for your dog as it has high moist content, and improved palatability.